 The company’s been operating Bareboat and Private Yacht chartering services for many years, with over 30,000 boats registered on their site.

-How does Yacht chartering work with Click and Boat?
+How does Yacht chartering work with Click and Boat – Sailing the Greek islands?

 Looking for boat rental and a sailing experience in Greece?
 Owners of sailboats, motorboats, catamarans, RIB’s, Jet Skis and even Houseboats list their vessels with Click and Boat and those looking to hire head to the site to find their preferred vessel for their trip.